 Here’s the thing to do in Tokyo: book a night at either a capsule hotel (which is exactly what it sounds like and a great option for keeping under budget) or make reservations at a Ryokan—basically a super cool traditional inn that also provides meals.

 There’s no bad time to visit Tokyo.
-But certainly, Summer 2020 is going to be an exciting time to be in town—it’s the Olympics, baby!
+But certainly, Summer 2021 is going to be an exciting time to be in town—it’s the Olympics, baby!
 So for anyone looking to rub elbows with Olympians over delicious Japanese whiskey—that may be an excellent time to visit.
 (In the age of coronavirus, things can change—keep an eye on current news and keep your fingers crossed for the return of international travel!)

 Night owls, rejoice!
 Some of the best things to do in Japan can be found in Tokyo at night.
 From delicious food to awesome activities, Tokyo’s night scene is not to be missed.
 For a truly incredible night in Tokyo, get the help of a Tokyo trip planner.
 They’ll help build a custom itinerary and will be available to help if you run into issues Questions?
 Send us a message!